HimanshuMishra123/terraform-zero-to-hero/Day-2/05-variables.md

 ## Input Variables

 Input variables are used to parameterize your Terraform configurations.
 They allow you to pass values into your modules or configurations from the outside.
-Input variables can be defined within a module or at the root level of your configuration.
+Input variables can be defined within a module or at the root level(as 'variable.tf' or 'input.tf') of your configuration.
 Here's how you define an input variable:

 ```hcl
 variable "example_var" {